 Perplexity Users Should Know 10 Time-Saving Hacks

-Lifehacker published a how-to on June 1, 2026, listing 10 hacks that expand what Perplexity can do beyond simple Q&A, including setting Perplexity as a browser default, using multiple models, and leveraging background processing and mini-apps, according to Lifehacker.
-The article notes that paid tiers unlock features such as Model Council and Perplexity's background Perplexity Computer, which enable multi-model cross-checking and longer-running automations, per Lifehacker.
-Editorial analysis: These capabilities make Perplexity more useful for rapid research, simple automation, and prototype app-building for practitioners who already use LLM-based search.
+Lifehacker published a how-to on June 1, 2026 listing 10 hacks that extend Perplexity beyond simple question-and-answer, including setting Perplexity as a browser default search engine, querying multiple models, scheduling recurring tasks, and using background processing and mini-apps, per Lifehacker (carried by Yahoo Tech).
+The article notes that paid tiers unlock Model Council, which has several frontier models cross-check one another's answers, and the background Perplexity Computer for longer-running automations.
+TechCrunch, reporting on Perplexity Computer separately, frames it as a bet that users want many AI models in one place.
+These capabilities make Perplexity more useful for rapid research, light automation, and quick prototyping for practitioners who already rely on LLM-based search, though paid tiers gate the most powerful features.

 What happened

-According to Lifehacker, on June 1, 2026 the outlet published a guide titled "10 Hacks Every Perplexity User Should Know" that shows how to extend Perplexity from an answer engine into a task tool.
-Lifehacker documents steps such as making Perplexity the default browser search engine (with Chrome instructions), using multiple models in one query, and enabling paid features that the article identifies as Model Council and background processing via Perplexity Computer.
+Lifehacker published a guide on June 1, 2026, titled "10 Hacks Every Perplexity User Should Know," showing how to extend Perplexity from an answer engine into a task tool, per Lifehacker (carried by Yahoo Tech).
+The piece documents steps such as making Perplexity the default browser search engine, querying multiple models in one interface, disabling AI data retention, scheduling recurring tasks, and enabling paid features the article identifies as Model Council and the background Perplexity Computer.

 Technical details

-According to Lifehacker, Perplexity lets users select different models such as Gemini, GPT, and Claude in one interface, and the article describes Model Council (available in paid tiers) as a way to have multiple models cross-check or corroborate answers.
-Lifehacker also reports that Perplexity supports background tasks through Perplexity Computer, which the article frames as useful for automations and longer-running mini-apps; Lifehacker provides step-by-step examples for these workflows.
+According to Lifehacker, Perplexity lets users select different model backends in one interface and describes Model Council, available in paid tiers, as a way to have multiple models cross-check or corroborate answers.
+Lifehacker also reports that Perplexity supports background tasks through Perplexity Computer, framed as useful for automations and longer-running mini-apps, and notes a Finance tab with analysis tools.
+TechCrunch, which covered Perplexity Computer separately, characterizes it as another bet by Perplexity that users want access to many AI models in one product.

-Editorial analysis: Tools that bundle multiple model backends and provide background processing are following a broader industry pattern of composable AI experiences, where cross-model comparison and off-thread execution reduce single-model failure modes and enable lightweight application logic without a separate infrastructure build.
-For practitioners, the immediate implication is lower friction for prototyping information-gathering pipelines and simple automations using a search-centric interface.
+Industry pattern: tools that bundle multiple model backends and offer background processing reflect a broader move toward composable AI experiences, where cross-model comparison and off-thread execution reduce single-model failure modes and enable lightweight application logic without separate infrastructure.
+For practitioners, the immediate implication is lower friction for prototyping information-gathering pipelines and simple automations from a search-centric interface, with the caveat that the most capable features sit behind paid tiers.

 What to watch

-- •Pricing and tier changes that affect access to Model Council and background processing.
+- •Pricing and tier changes affecting access to Model Council and background processing.

-- •Additional model integrations or developer APIs that would enable programmatic access to multi-model outputs.
+- •Developer APIs that would allow programmatic access to multi-model outputs.

-- •Privacy and citation-handling practices when Perplexity runs background tasks on user data.
+- •Privacy and citation handling when Perplexity runs background tasks on user data.

 Scoring Rationale